The best of Ushuaia: 4-day itinerary for spring and fall

 .

-Another unmissable stop is Lapataia Bay, the literal end of the road .
-Wooden walkways lead to the bay’s shore, and several trails originate from this spot, including one that extends all the way to the Chilean border (I hiked this one during my first visit to Ushuaia).
+Another unmissable stop is Lapataia Bay, literally the end of the road.
+Wooden walkways lead to the bay’s shore, and several trails start from this spot, including one that extends all the way to the Chilean border (I hiked this one during my first visit to Ushuaia).

-The Alakush Visitor Center is located within the park .
-It houses a simple restaurant, though it’s pricey for what’s on offer.
+The Alakush Visitor Center, located within the park, has a simple restaurant, though it’s a bit pricey for what it offers.
 Still, if you didn’t bring snacks, it’s your best option for a meal.

 .